Oxyaine/RainWorldBestiary/ToAdd.md

 	- Module Data (Such as titles and colors)
 	- Referencing Text
 	    - Text that works like a quick link, it'll take you to another entry or page
-* Built in sprite loader
+* <strike>Built in sprite loader</strike>
+	- Convert all FSprites to menu illustrations, so no loading is required
 * Ability to make custom unlock logic, without accessing the bestiaries code
 	- Since I want to avoid having the bestiary a dependency, this is to hopefully allow users to use unlock logic outside of the automated ones, and allow them to make fully custom logic, without accessing the bestiaries code.
 * Make entries not just categorized in tabs, but also sub categories with headers that the entries are below